What is an Audit Report Qualified Opinion?

 Some of the areas which can lead to Auditors expressing a qualified opinion in the Audit Report are:

 - In cases where there is disagreement in the possible treatment of certain items between the Management and the Auditor.
 It may also take the form of the wrong classification of accounting entries.
 (Example certain expenses are classified by the business as Capital Expenses and as such is not shown in the Profit and Loss Account but directly capitalized in the Balance Sheet, however if the Auditor has a different view on the same and is not satisfied with the classification of such expenses, may issue an Unqualified audit report Opinion and provide the reason for difference in opinion in a separate paragraph in Audit Report.

 - In cases where the Auditors doubts the genuineness of certain financial data reported by the business.

 Qualified Opinion in the Audit Report Examples

-Let’s understand with the help of a few circumstances which can result in an Auditor expressing a Qualified Opinion.
+Let’s understand with the help of a few examples which can result in an Auditor expressing a Qualified Opinion.

 Under-Reporting of Provisions

 Rathi and Associates conducted Audit of ABC International as per the relevant provision of the Act and observed that the Sundry Debtors/Accounts Receivables reported by ABC International includes an amount of $40000 which is due from an entity which has ceased its operations and the debt is unsecured and company doesn’t have any security to liquidate and realize its dues.
 Accordingly, ABC International must make complete provision of $40000 in its Profit and Loss Account and reduce its Profit by the same amount before adjusting for tax.